 There are no queues at libraries, instead, there is 24-hour library access.
 There are no extra costs of social events, university clubs, external trips, travel, accommodation or membership society fees.
 With the online MBA program offering, everything you need is on your screen, whenever and wherever you need it, and often available to be digested at the student’s own pace.

-How does the on-campus MBA experience differ from online?
-First of all, the class timetable of the on-campus MBA is more rigid, which could be a benefit for individuals who respond better to an external level of discipline, stability and accountability.
+How does the traditional MBA experience differ from online?
+First of all, the class timetable of the traditional MBA is more rigid, which could be a benefit for individuals who respond better to an external level of discipline, stability and accountability.

 Much of the coursework takes place in the same physical space as lecturers and fellow students.
 Here, there are greater opportunities for physical social gatherings and for water-cooler conversations, etc. There are also greater opportunities to spend time – over lunch and after lessons have ended – with others in the course.